pixelpassion/drf-saas-starter/docs/contributing.rst

 Contributing
 ============

-If you would like to help with django-
+If you would like to help with django-saas-starter.

 What can I do?